Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 From the wider Ranger branch:

 • Multishot for bow Survivor.
-AoE arrows reduce the number of stamina-spending engagements.
+AoE arrows reduce the number of stamina-spending engagements, which matters more now that each engagement runs longer.

 • Critical Strike Chance nodes wherever they appear.
 Crits matter more on Survivor because your damage budget is smaller.